emmajanedrews/base-template/_posts/2018-04-06-preparing-your-home-for-a-showing.md

 {% include youtube.html %}

-After you’ve done all the decluttering, cleaning, and depersonalizing, it’s time to get your home ready for a showing. **Here are seven tips that will help your home sparkle:**
+After you’ve done all the decluttering, cleaning, and depersonalizing, it’s time to get your home ready for a showing. **Here are seven tips that will help you get your home sold:**

 **1. Have buyers and agents come through your front door.** Your home always presents itself better this way because you’re entering through the largest room in your house.